mcnemesis/cli_tttt/README.md

  The original/historically older TEA implementation is found in the TTTT Android app accessible via https://bit.ly/grabteas [down atm] or [TTTT App repo](https://bitbucket.org/nuchwezilabs/tttexttransformer/)

- Currently, focus is on fully defining, implementing and testing the TEA language starndard, and this is mostly taking place as part of this command-line reference implementation of TTTT.
+ Currently, focus is on fully defining, implementing and testing the TEA language standard and this is mostly taking place as part of this command-line reference implementation of TTTT.

  TTTT is meant to be the official reference implementation of a TEA interpreter and it is also meant to support the availability of TEA on all major operating systems, by creating a standalone